ehsanasgari/DiTaxa/README.md

 bash ./run_test.sh
 ```

-<h2> Example Dataset </h2>
+<h2> Example Dataset and parameter explanation</h2>
 You may use this example to prepare your input files:

 The "indir": e.g. «dataset/periodontal/» contains fastq files for each 16S rRNA samples.<hr/>
-The "fast2label"" e.g. «dataset/periodontal/mapping.txt» provides a file containing mapping from fastq files to their labels in a tabular format:<hr/>
+The "fast2label"" e.g. «dataset/periodontal/mapping.txt» provides a file containing mapping from fastq files to their labels in a tabular format:
 ```
 d1.fastq    diseased
 d2.fastq    diseased